rpietro/rpietro.github.io/about/index.md

 # About Me

-I am interested in big data and situated cognition applied to distance immersive learning.
+My name is Ricardo Pietrobon and I am interested in big data and situated cognition applied to distance immersive learning.